Allopathic (Medical School, MD) and Osteopathic (DO) Medicine Course Requirements and Competencies

 Competencies and Skidmore College

-Here is a list of courses at Skidmore that overlap with a significant number of specific MCAT competencies not covered in the core required courses.
+Here is a list of courses at Skidmore that overlap with a significant number of specific MCAT competencies not covered in the typical required core courses.
 (Click on the link for each course to see a course description.)

 |General Competency Topics||Courses at Skidmore College|